-Press and hold down the left mouse button m at a point of the area that has to be included in the ROI.
-While holding down the left button m, drag the mouse away from the point in any direction to expand the area included in the ROI, and near the starting point to reduce it.
-When the area is the desired one, release the left button m.
-The ROI measurements are then calculated.
-A started ROI can be cancelled by pressing the Esc key before releasing the left button m.
+Press and hold down the left mouse button at a point of the area that has to be included in the ROI.
+While holding down the left button for drag the mouse away from the point in any direction to expand the area included in the ROI, and near the starting point to reduce it.
+When the area is the desired one, release the left button for the ROI measurements are then calculated.
+A started ROI can be cancelled by pressing the first key before releasing the left button for the area that has to be included in the ROI.

-8.3.6.
+11.3.6.
 Circle